phinixplus/docs/source/cpu/intro.typ

 	pointers.
 This feature also allows for two independent operations to be executed in parallel if the implementation supports it.],

-	[Flags register file.
-(The ability to use any flag bit for any purpose.)], [Makes operations on them a feasible prospect, reducing the amount of branches.
+	[Condition codes register file.
+(The ability to use any single-bit "flag" for any purpose.)],
+	[Makes operations on them a feasible prospect, reducing the amount of branches.
 The now explicit nature of flag operations makes each instruction wishing to modify them now opt-in instead of opt-out, reducing flag use.],